gabriel-marchetti/Obsidian-Vault/JavaScript/1-Introduction.md

 -> Simples things are done by simple ways
 -> Support from all majors browser's.

-There are many language that are transpiled
+There are many language that are transpiled to Javascript before they run, one example of this is the TypeScript language.